 - Once in the BIOS setup, check the menus for an option to enable or disable the onboard USB ports.

-- Save and Exit the BIOS after making the changes.
-Typically, the F10 key is used to save and exit.
+- Save and exit the BIOS after making the changes.
+Usually, the F10 key is used to save and exit.

-- After the computer has rebooted, check the USB ports to make sure they have been disabled.
+- After the computer has rebooted, check the USB ports to make sure they are disabled.

 Disabling USB in Windows

-If your computer's BIOS setup only allows you to disable some or none of the USB ports and you are running Windows XP or later, then complete the following.
+If your computer's BIOS setup only lets you disable some or none of the USB ports and you are running Windows XP or later, then complete the following.

-Note: The steps below edit the Windows Registry.
+The steps below edit the Windows registry.
 Be aware that changing any values improperly can cause errors or Windows to not boot.

-- In the Registry editor, open the below folder.
+- In the Registry Editor, open the following folder.

-- In the USBSTOR, locate the Start DWORD and double-click "Start" to edit the value.
-Change the Value data to "4" and then click Ok.
+- In USBSTOR, locate the Start DWORD and double-click "Start" to edit the value.
+Change the Value data to "4" and click Ok.

-Tip: If you need to enable the USB ports, follow the above steps, but in step 4, change the value of the Start DWORD to a "3" instead of a "4".
+If you need to enable the USB ports, follow the steps above.
+However, in step 4, change the value of the Start DWORD to a "3".

-Caution: The above steps only work if the USB storage driver has already been installed.
+The steps above only work if the USB storage driver has already been installed.
 If the USB storage driver has not been installed, the value gets reset back to 3 when connecting a USB storage device and Windows installs the drivers.

-Although it may not be possible to disconnect the USB ports from a motherboard, USB on the front or top of the computer can be disconnected by disconnecting the cable from the USB header.
+You usually cannot disconnect the USB ports from a motherboard.
+However, USB ports on the front or top of the computer can be disconnected by unplugging from the USB header.
 Disconnecting these USB ports can be helpful in preventing users from easily attaching USB devices without having to go to the back of the computer.

-Tip: Some motherboards may also have jumpers that can be used to disable USB.
+Some motherboards may also have jumpers to disable USB.